manukautech/XMRemoteMonitor/README.md

 - Is infra red lighting the best human intruder management security strategy?
 Visible light flash may be better.
 - Care with privacy issues when using as a security camera.
 For our scenarios a starting point is to only use in private spaces at times where there should be no person there.
 Avoid any visibility of public and semi-public spaces.
 Check and review the privacy laws and regulations for your nation and/or territory.
 - Care with setting up devices outdoors so they do not overheat in sunlight.
 Best simple quick enclosure from our testing results is a transparent plastic food container lined with white paper.
+- Keep phones vertical.
+We have tried turning them horizontal for a wider view image.
+The results range from distortion to crashes and vary wildly with different phones or even the same phone with changes in settings.
+Needs more investigation.

 Why not simply go to a shop and buy security cameras?
 How does this app compete?
 - A system that is all our code has big advantages for customisation and adapting to special needs.
 It is especially good to have control of our own server setup and programming.